liubomyrskalskiy/Email-Sender/README.md

 -Basic validation on frontend AND backnd should be applied:

-  -Subject should not be empty and should not exceed 250 symbols limit
+  *Subject should not be empty and should not exceed 250 symbols limit

-  -Message should not be empty and should not exceed 2048 symbols limit
+  *Message should not be empty and should not exceed 2048 symbols limit

-  -At least one recipient should be selected
+  *At least one recipient should be selected

-  -All recipients should be a valid email addresses
+  *All recipients should be a valid email addresses

 -Email shuold be actually sent and this fact can be validated